Battle of Coolela: Battle

 The Portuguese were led by Joaquim Augusto Mouzinho de Albuquerque, and sent forces to Inhambane and invaded Gaza from two directions while an armed flotilla entered the Limpopo.

-On the morning of November 7, 1895, the two forces met in the Coolela valley.
+On the morning of 7 November 1895, the two forces met in the Coolela valley.
 The Portuguese employed the novel machine-gun against the army of Gaza.
 The battle was short but with enormous consequences for Gungunhana, who was defeated.
 By the time the two forces met, the Gaza warriors were demoralized and all but beaten.
 Gungunhana fled from the Battle to Chaimite, old capital of the Gaza Empire and resting place of Soshangane.
 With the native resistance broken, on the 11th of November the Portuguese set fire to Manjacaze, the sacred place of the Vatua.

 As a result of this victory, many tribal chieftains residing between the Save, Chengane and Limpopo rivers hastened to pay homage to the Portuguese, accepting the consequent impositions.

 Demoralized by defeat, Gungunhana withdrew to Chaimite.

 Mouzinho de Albuquerque distinguished himself at the action of Coolela.
 Following his appointment as military governor of the Gaza district, Albuquerque captured Gungunhana with a small force.
-His bold deeds made Albuquerque a hero in Portugal and a celebrity in several other European countries and mong the honours showered upon hum were the 1896 double appointment as governor-general and royal commissioner of Mozambique.
+Albuquerque was recognised for these actions by, among others, his 1896 double appointment as governor-general and royal commissioner of Mozambique.